netsuite-upload-org/netsuite-upload/README.md

 - `Push file to NetSuite` - uploads file to NetSuite
 - `Delete file in NetSuite` - deletes file in NetSuite
 - `Compare file with NetSuite` - compares your local version with the NetSuite one

 ##### Folders:
 - `Pull folder from NetSuite` - Download the folder content from NetSuite

 ## Extension Settings

 ##### NetSuite setup
-- Upload `netSuiteRestlet/vscodeExtensionRestlet.js` file somewhere in the `SuiteScripts` folder in NetSuite.
+- Upload `netSuiteRestlet/vscodeExtensionRestlet.js` file somewhere in the `SuiteScripts` folder in NetSuite
 - Create and deploy RESTlet using the file.
 (RESTlet URL will be set in the `settings.json`)

 ##### VSCode project setup
-- Open your local root **SuiteScripts** folder in VSCode.
-If not yet created, create one or update the project `settings.json` inside the `.vscode` folder.
+- Open your local root **SuiteScripts** folder in VSCode
+- If not yet created, create one or update the project `settings.json` inside the `.vscode` folder
 - Copy the following code to `settings.json` and update with your settings

 **settings.json**